Skip to content

 Runner(collectors).run()

-Microsoft Cloud account parameter hints:
+Microsoft Azure account parameter hints:

 • client_id: Tenant ID

-• client_secret: Application registration Client ID
+• client_secret: Application Registration Client ID

 Feedback